 Sales and Use Tax

 Copies of filed returns for audit or test period along with supporting work papers.
-Any and all exemption certificates for non-taxed sales.
+All exemption certificates for non-taxed sales.
 Purchase and sales invoices.

 Payroll records, W-2s, W-4s, 941s and VT withholding returns for the audit period.